Transformer-based Models to Deal with Heterogeneous Environments in Human Activity Recognition: Proposal: Transformers for HAR

-Where, $\boldsymbol{\hat{E}_{acc\_l}},\boldsymbol{\hat{E}_{gyro\_l}}$ and $\boldsymbol{\hat{E}_{lite\_l}}$ are computed in parallel when the host device supports parallel operations.
+Where $\boldsymbol{\hat{E}_{acc\_l}},\boldsymbol{\hat{E}_{gyro\_l}}$ and $\boldsymbol{\hat{E}_{lite\_l}}$ are computed in parallel when supported by the host device.
 Such architecture allows HART to take advantage of any available on-device GPU to reduce the computation load and inference time.
 In addition, by adopting the sensor-wise MSA, the model can be separately attentive to different sensor inputs rather than a single attention map over all sensors, as illustrated in Figure~\ref{fig:sensorWise}.
-This trait allows specialized attention over individual sensors instead of compromised attention between the two.
+This trait allows specialized attention over individual sensors instead of compromised attention between different sensors.
+This change in architecture is necessary as valuable information is not necessarily at the same time segment between different sensors.

 The attention mechanism of transformer-based architectures has a complexity that depends on the sequence length, and the projection size $d$ \cite{NIPS2017_3f5ee243}.
 Thus, splitting the input embedding size to only $1/4$ of $d$ for each sensor-wise MSA can effectively diminish computation needs (without decreasing performances, as experiments will reveal).
 The original complexity of $O(N^2d )$ of MSA layers would be reduced to $O(2(N^2 d/4))$.